Teamial/Teamial/README.md

 #### Fun Facts

-- I love exploring **fashion in gaming**, especially iconic styles from female horror game protagonists.
+- I adore **fashion in gaming**, especially iconic styles from female horror game protagonists.
 - I’m a proud New Yorker with roots in Jamaica and Cuba, passionate about uplifting underrepresented communities in tech.

 ---